 Mobile phone networks, GPS technologies, a myriad of IoT devices and even electrical grids and other power suppliers regularly rely on satellites to keep their operations going.
 Any damage inflicted in the satellite sector can have a ripple effect, leading to heavy financial losses and/or comprised data in other areas.

 Because satellite operations are led by technologies that are housed on earth, those earth-bound entry points offer cyber attackers with an enormous number of potential inroads for hacking.
 The vast number of entry points also compounds the difficulty of tracing and shutting down a cyber attack.

 Satellite ground stations are particularly vulnerable - if a malicious actor is able to interrupt the satellite signal they may be able to gain access to any downstream systems connected to the satellite.
 In this way, an attacker could potentially trespass through an organization’s network starting from the infiltrated satellite ground station.

 Unfortunately, many newer or smaller companies may perceive cybersecurity as being too costly to be a priority.
 In addition, cyber defense for the satellite sector has historically been comprised of very custom solutions based on each satellite system’s individual requirements.

 Below are several cybersecurity recommendations for both private and public satellite systems:

-- Make cybersecurity a top priority for your organization and allocate budget accordingly.
+- Make cybersecurity a top priority for your organization and allocate budget accordingly

-- Establish and communicate the security requirements for your organization.
+- Establish and communicate the security requirements for your organization

-- Use proper authentication methods.
+- Use proper authentication methods

-- Utilize secure tunneling.
+- Utilize secure tunneling

-- Ensure all IoT devices are protected.
+- Ensure all IoT devices endpoint communications kits are protected